mermaid-js/mermaid/docs/development.md

 order: 5
 ---

-# Updating the documentation
+# Development: Updating the documentation

 ## Getting the development environment up
 1. Fork the gh-pages branch in the the mermaid repository
 2. Do npm install

-## Working with the documentaion
+## Working with the documentation

 The html files are generated from the markdown files in the docs folder.